microsoft/nni/docs/en_US/TrainingService/AMLMode.md

 Compared with [LocalMode](LocalMode.md) trial configuration in aml mode have these additional keys:
 * image
     * required key.
 The docker image name used in job.
-The image `msranni/nni` of this example only support GPU [computeTargets](https://docs.microsoft.com/en-us/azure/machine-learning/concept-compute-target).
+NNI support image `msranni/nni` for running aml jobs.
+    ```
+    Note: This image is build based on cuda environment, may not be suitable for CPU clusters in AML.
+    ```

 amlConfig:
 * subscriptionId